 Cumulative effects to vegetation from the Proposed Action Alternative could occur where other existing and reasonably foreseeable trends and actions occur within the proposed area.
-Current conditions in the project vicinity are disturbed row crop agricultural ground which consists of disturbed ground and annual crop rotations.
-Reasonably foreseeable future actions in the Proposed Action Alternative project area could result in altered species composition; however, with the implementation of a native pollinator seed mix designed for solar application, an increase in the number of plant species and relative frequencies of occurrence for some plants and thus an increase in overall plant diversity may occur.
-Agricultural land would represent the largest vegetation community affected by implementation of the Proposed Action Alternative.
+Current vegetative conditions in the project vicinity are consistent with routinely maintained grassland.
+Reasonably foreseeable future actions in the Assessment Area could result in altered species composition; however, with the implementation of a native pollinator seed mix designed for the solar application, an increase in the number of plant species and relative frequencies of occurrence for some plants and thus an increase in overall plant diversity may occur.
+The routinely maintained grassland would represent the largest vegetation community affected by implementation of the Proposed Action Alternative.
 The Proposed Action Alternative could also influence factors affecting vegetation growth (e.g., revegetation, root formation, exposure to spills, and watering via dust abatement) and invasive species and noxious weed encroachment.
 However, BMPs and design features would be applied to minimize adverse effects associated with vegetation and the introduction of invasive species.
-The Proposed Action Alternative may be decommissioned, and the row crop agricultural conditions would be restored following the useful life of the solar facility.
+The Proposed Action Alternative may be decommissioned, and the routinely maintained grassland condition would be restored following the useful life of the solar facility.
 Therefore, the Proposed Action Alternative when combined with other present and reasonably foreseeable actions in the vicinity would have a negligible cumulative effect on vegetation.